ifdsisd/KoStore/README.md

 ## Installation

-**Windows**:
+1. Go to the releases tab
-1. Go to the releases tab(https://github.com/ThePixelPro366/KoStore/releases) and download the exe
+2. Download the right zip for you system
-2. Run the exe(there might be a application not responding message just wait).
+3. Extract the zip and run the File

-**Everyone else**:
+**If that failed**:

 0. Make sure python is installed(https://www.python.org/downloads/)
 1. Clone or download the zip